+Redraw but based on this fig to fit your model

+LSTM based DRNN model is changed to “RNN variant model”

+Class membership … changed to classifier

+Add one more layer as predicted activity

-Literature Review on Human Activity Recognition
+Literature Review

 As aforementioned, HAR can be categorized into three spheres: (1) vision-based HAR, (2) wearable sensor-based HAR and (3) smartphone-based HAR.
 Vision-based human activity recognition (coined as VHAR) is a process of categorizing a sequence of image recording with action/ activity class labels [7].
 VHAR systems are extensively employed in various applications, especially for public area surveillance, healthcare monitoring as well as human-computer interaction.
 The proposed VHAR approaches include but not limited to Discrete Fourier Transform-based HAR to extract global representation of activity data [14], stacked Fisher vectors to capture more statistical information from frame images [15], extraction of multi features from body silhouettes and joints information [16] and etc.

 However, the privacy issue in VHAR is a major concern from the public.
-Hence, wearble sensor-based HAR (coined as WHAR) is proposed as an alternative.
-The main applications of WHAR are in the areas of healthcare, sport training, smart enviroments etc. Wearble sensors include accelerometer, gyroscope and magnetometer.
-The works include performing HAR using artificial neural network and smartwatch [17], Convolutional Neural Network for k-nearest neignourhood-based wearable sensor HAR [18], adopting J48 classifier in HAR for wearble sensors [19] etc.
+Hence, wearable sensor-based HAR (coined as WHAR) is proposed as an alternative.
+The main applications of WHAR are in the areas of healthcare, sport training, smart environments etc. Wearable sensors include accelerometer, gyroscope and magnetometer.
+The literature of WHAR are implementing artificial neural network and smartwatch for performing HAR [17], adoption of Convolutional Neural Network for k-nearest neighourhood-based wearable sensor HAR [18], employment of J48 classifier in HAR for wearable sensors [19] etc.

 Inconveniences of wearing, technological barriers such as limitation of current battery technology and culture barriers such as the association of a stigma with the use of medical sensing devices for monitoring limit the potential of WHAR usage.
 Smartphone is a seemly alternative for collecting motion inertial data signals.
 Most smartphones are equipped with built-in gyroscope and accelerometer.
-In the recent years, there are extensive research works working on adopting smartphone for HAR done by other researchers [4], [8], [20]–[24].
+In the recent years, there are extensive research working on adopting smartphone for HAR [4][8][20][21][22][23][24].

-Due to the challenge of performing data collection and collecting sufficient data to train and test HAR system, the utilization of public datasets such as Wireless Sensor Data Mining (WISDM) dataset and UC Irvine (UCI) dataset have been a popular alternative among researchers [10], [20], [25]–[28].
-Kwapisz et al. (2011) work enable the devopment of WISDM dataset, which contained triaxial acceleration data of six activities performed by 29 users carrying Android smartphone in their pocket.
-They evaluate the dataset using J48, Logistic Regression and Multilayer Perceptron (Neural Network) as learning algorithms, each achieving more than 90% accuracy.
+In smartphone-based HAR, two popular public available databases Due to the challenge of performing data collection and collecting sufficient data to train and test HAR system, the utilization of public datasets such as Wireless Sensor Data Mining (WISDM) dataset and UC Irvine (UCI) dataset have been a popular alternative among researchers [10], [20], [25]–[28].
+Kwapisz et al. utilize triaxial acceleration data captured by an Android smartphone to perform human activities [10-check].
+The raw triaxial acceleration data is divided into 10-second segments.
+Then, forty-three statistical features are computed for each segment.
+The authors evaluate their self-collected dataset, namely Wireless Sensor Data Mining (WISDM) dataset, with various kinds of classifiers.
+Empirical results show a promising performance.

-In [20], their work enables the UCI dataset to be develop, whereby a group of 30 volunteers carrying the smartphone on their waist to collect triaxial acceleration and angular velocity of the six activities performed.
-They use Support Vector Machine (SVM) as learning algorithm to classify the six activities and registered a 96% accuracy.
+In [20], a new database is collected with six different activity classes from a group of 30 volunteers carrying the smartphone on their waist.
+The collected data is triaxial acceleration and angular velocity data.
+The collected inertial signals are sampled in fixed-width sliding windows of 2.56 seconds with 50% overlap between them.
+Next, 561 time and frequency domain features are extracted to describe each activity window.
+Support Vector Machine (SVM) is used to classify the activities.

 Utilizing the WISDM dataset, Lockhart (2014) has analyzed the learning pattern for various model types which reveal that small amounts of personal data can surpass even the best model.
 Similarly, with the help of the WISDM dataset, A. D. Ignatov Strijov (2016) have trained and evaluate the data using k-Nearest Neighbour (kNN) algorithms along with neural network method such as using two-layer perceptron with sigmoid activation function trained with backpropagation.
 This method also registered 96% accuracy in determining the activities carried out.